-The largest government district outside of Washington, D.C., including state and federal courthouses, is just a stone's throw away.
+The largest government district outside of Washington, D.C., including L.A.
+Superior and District Courts, is just a stone's throw away.

 LIVE IN L.A.

 Walt Disney Concert Hall brings music and musicians from all over the world